gwizzler/nft-resume/README.md

 I make my nutrients with MKP, Magnesium Sulphate, Calcium nirate and Potassium nitrate.
 I use cheap manutec micronutrients that aren't very ph stable at the moment but I'm trying to source more PH stable micronutrients.

-## Problems, Soloutions and Concerns
+## Problems, Solutions and Concerns
 #### Netcups
 Netcups don't reach the bottom, meaning the system was best suiting being angled into a deep flow technique system.
 Other cups would fix this.